AdaCore/training_material/courses/ada_essentials/040_statements/88-statements.lab.rst

 * Hints

-   - Use :ada:`for` loop to iterate over days of week and hours
+   - Use a :ada:`for` loop to iterate over days of week and hours
-   - Use :ada:`case` statement to determine how start and end time
+   - Use a :ada:`case` statement to determine how start and end time
-   - Use :ada:`if` statement to determine if you are printing a time
+   - Use an :ada:`if` statement to determine if you are printing a time
    - For simplicity, feel free to use a 24-hour clock

 -------------------------